trento-project/web/api-reference.md

   - [Trento.SapSystems.Events.ApplicationInstanceMoved](Trento.SapSystems.Events.ApplicationInstanceMoved.md): This event is emitted when an application instance is moved from a host to another.

   - [Trento.SapSystems.Events.ApplicationInstanceRegistered](Trento.SapSystems.Events.ApplicationInstanceRegistered.md): This event is emitted when a database application is registered to the SAP system.

+  - [Trento.SapSystems.Events.ApplicationInstanceStatusChanged](Trento.SapSystems.Events.ApplicationInstanceStatusChanged.md): This event is emitted when a application instance status has changed.

   - [Trento.SapSystems.Events.DatabaseDeregistered](Trento.SapSystems.Events.DatabaseDeregistered.md): This event is emitted once all database instances belonging to a HANA database have been deregistered (decommissioned) from the SAP system.